The Best Spanish Games for Kids

 - Let them move around in the play

-- Explore the idea of making a desired effect both with people and objects
+- Explore the idea of making the desired effect both with people and objects

 School age children (up to 8 years old)